aehrc/fhir-analytics-pipeline/README.md

 The pipeline consists of the following steps:
 - Extracting the ndjson data from the FHIR server using [FHIR Bulk Export API](https://build.fhir.org/ig/HL7/bulk-data/export.html)
-- Encoding ndjson resource data as Apache Spark data frames and storing them as tables in a Delta Lake
+- Encoding ndjson resource data as Apache Spark data frames and storing them as tables in a Delta Lake with SQL projection similar to [SQL on FHIR](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md)
 - Transforming the data using FHIRPath into the use-case centric view and loading it into an SQL database

 The pipeline is implemented using Databricks notebooks and in addition to Apache Spark heavily